srevinsaju/guiscrcpy/README.md

 ### Some buttons not working
 Some buttons like `clipboard`, `pinch in/out` are not enabled.
 But, however, you may enable it by recompiling the source code.
 I am looking forward for pinching on Android help / Documentation / links.

+### Unable to drag Panel or Toolkit
+[According to Issue #4](https://github.com/srevinsaju/guiscrcpy/issues/4#) created by [@logix2](https://github.com/logix2), regarding some problems in dragging panels in the Linux OS, in this case, using the `Meta`, `Super` or `Alt` keys, to use the Desktop Window Manager functionality in moving the Panel.

 ## Why guiscrcpy?